Audubon International

 Audubon International is a not for profit 501(c)(3) environmental education organization based in Troy, New York.
 Established in 1987, the organization works with communities, developments, resorts, and golf courses in 36 countries to plan and implement sustainable natural resource management practices, as well as receive public recognition (through certification processes) for employing sound environmental stewardship.

-It is the first organization to work extensively with the golf industry on sustainability issues, and has a long history of partnering with industry associations such as the United States Golf Association (USGA).
-The organization has been recognized by the U.S. Environmental Protection Agency and other members of the environmental community for enabling facilities to adopt design and operations practices that are consistent with the principles of sustainability.
-Central to Audubon International's core value system is the belief that voluntary education and certification programs can simultaneously advance ecological, economic and social goals.
+It is the first organization to work extensively with the golf industry on sustainability issues.
+It has a long history of partnering with industry associations such as the United States Golf Association (USGA).
+The organization has been recognized by the U.S. Environmental Protection Agency and other environmental community members for enabling facilities to adopt design and operations practices consistent with the principles of sustainability.
+Central to Audubon International's core value system is the belief that voluntary education and certification programs can simultaneously advance ecological, economic, and social goals.

 The organization is not affiliated with the National Audubon Society, which sued to prevent the organization from using the Audubon name.
-In 1991, a judge ruled that the National Audubon Society did not hold an exclusive right to the name Audubon, and had not shown that the use of the name by Audubon International was causing confusion.
+In 1991, a judge ruled that the National Audubon Society did not hold an exclusive right to the name Audubon and had not shown that the use of the name by Audubon International was confusing.